 Open source software can be free software.
 But there are differences between free software and open source software.

 If you’re new to the world open source software, you might have thought that there is only one category of open source software.
 However, there are differences!
-OSS either comes with a permissive or nonpermissive license.
+There are different open source licenses.

 Permissive licensing is open source software that a person or company can use to create products that require a paid license.
 Under this license, people change the code, rebrand it, and never have to give attribution to the software provider.
 In addition, the organization that uses permissive-license open source in a product, it’s protected by digital rights management (DRM) regulation.
 What this means is that no one outside of the company can access the “open source” software, so it is essentially closed source software.